bihani-g/fce/README.md

 - To visualize binning differences in ECE and FCE, you can also run `calibration_analysis.ipynb` that uses prediction probabilities saved in `demo_data` for analysis.

-## A few examples showing where fuzzy binning is less affected by probability skew as compared to crisp binning. (given in the paper).
+A few examples comparing fuzzy and crisp binning and probability skew (given in the paper).